microsoft/botbuilder-dotnet/specs/BotBuilderOpenSourcePlans.md

 2. Signed the relevant CLA
 3. Follow coding standards for relevant platform
 4. Unit Tests all pass.
+5. New code has all necessary and relevant Unit Tests.
+6. Changed code has corresponding unit tests to validate changes.

 The BotBuilder team is following the [.Net Core FX/CLR contribution guidelines](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).

 Each PR will be assigned to a BotBuilder team member for review and reviewed against the relevant guidelines.

+# Multi-Platform Pull Requests
+As a general rule, external 3rd party pull requests are expected to be in a particular language (C#, JS, etc).
+If the BotBuilder team believes there is sufficient value in the PR then the team will work with the contributor to port the PR to other platforms.
+In most cases, this will involve the BotBuilder team porting the PR to other platforms.

+Note: Generally, bug fixes are not expected to be multi-platform.
+They will be dealt with on an as-needed basis.

 # Stand-up
 The ASP.Net team does a [weekly public standup](https://live.asp.net/).
 At this time, the BotBuilder team doesn't think this is needed.
 Any voice/video discussions that need to happen can be scheduled, but most discussion should take place via GitHub.